lih/WiQEE-pages/index.md

     interactive CaPriCon interpreter (for
     [Linux](downloads/capricon.linux.x86_64.tar.xz) or
     [OSX](downloads/capricon.osx.x86_64.tar.xz)), that is used to
     power this site.
-This interpreter can be run
+This interpreter can be run as-is, but it is usually preferrable to load a *prelude* before any useful interaction can occur.

+    A prelude is simply a file containing the basic definitions needed to write simple programs.
+Without one, you're left with the basic functions, which require you to be much more verbose.
+The default CaPriCon prelude can be found in the above packages, under the name "prelude".

 If you still aren't quite sure how to go about writing your own scripts, [this tutorial](capricon-tutorial.md) may help walk you